HAL Tejas: First Mark 1A contract delays

 As of February 2021, three units of Tejas Mk 1A was to be delivered in the third year from contract signing (2024) followed by a production rate of 16 aircraft per year for five years, completing deliveries within eight years of contract signing.
 The first aircraft will have an indigenous content of 50% which will be elevated to 60% by the end of contract.

 As of October 2022, the delivery date of the first aircraft was reportedly scheduled on 3 February 2024 with three aircraft to be delivered by 31 March.
 In December 2023, it was reported that the IAF has plans to raise the first squadron of Tejas Mark 1A at Nal Air Force Station.
 Later in June 2024, it was confirmed that No. 3 Squadron and No. 23 Squadron would be the first units to operate the Mk 1A variant replacing their in-service MiG 21s.

 The delivery of F-404 engines, which were scheduled to begin from February 2024 have been delayed, due to supply chain issues, as claimed by GE.
 The delivery of the first aircraft itself was shifted to the end of March 2024.
 By then, the IAF's latest requests for software upgrades and minor design changes caused the delay in delivery timeline, according to sources within the military and defence establishment.
 Also, a number of certifications were pending.
 The delivery of essential components that were ordered from Israel, Russia and Ukraine have also been delayed due to the Russian invasion of Ukraine.
 All of which is impacting the production and delivery schedule.

 In May 2024, the MoD asked HAL in May to deliver at least 18 Tejas Mk 1A by March 2025 and the entire 180 jets (including later 97 Tejas Mk 1A order) within 10 years.
 Subsequently, the delivery dates were shifted several times from February 2024 to July-end (as of May), to 15 August (as of July) and again to November (as of August).

 In August, the first aircraft was undergoing critical flight tests with weapons trials to be expected soon while the second was in high speed taxi trials phase.
 The next 4 units were in advanced stages of production.
 HAL then planned to manufacture at least 14 airframes in "ready-to-go state" by the fiscal year in order to ensure swift engine integration and aircraft deliveries within few weeks after arrival of new engines.

-Again, in September 2024, Denmark prohibited the export of engine charge amplifiers, previously installed on Tejas Mk1, resulting in further delays of Tejas Mk 1A deliveries.
+Again, in September 2024, Denmark prohibited the export of engine charge amplifiers, previously installed on Tejas Mk 1, resulting in further delays of Tejas Mk 1A deliveries.
 Later, HAL assigned a Bengaluru-based company to indigenously develop the component which would then be tested before integration.
-The engine charge amplifier is a crucial component tasked to sense engine temperature and adjust operation accordingly.
+This is a crucial component tasked to sense engine temperature and adjust operation accordingly.